sugeul/sugeul.github.io/_posts/2020-06-21-MacOS-on-WSL2.md

 If you are not, then you update your Windows and come back here.
 2. Then You can enable Windows Subsystem Linux at `Control` - `Apps` - `Programs and Features` - `Turn Windows features on or off`.
 ![image](https://user-images.githubusercontent.com/769432/85217426-dd415200-b3cb-11ea-909b-eac868c8c639.png)
+3. I have not enough idea that you will need Hyper-V feature for this work, but if you can, please enable Hyper-V and virtualization feature.
-3. Then go to Microsoft Store.
+4. Then go to Microsoft Store.
 Install `Ubuntu`.
 (If you don't want to use Ubuntu, then you can try any other linux. maybe.. :) )
-4. Sure you should set your Linux.
+5. Sure you should set your Linux.
 Just follow instruction by starting `Ubuntu` app.
 At this moment you have the WSL but not WSL2.
-5. After all, upgrade WSL to version 2.
+6. After all, upgrade WSL to version 2.
 This official instruction is kind and easy enough. https://docs.microsoft.com/en-us/windows/wsl/install-win10

 ```PowerShell